alexandertrefz/essence/packages/website/diagnostics.md

 way `case _` does, even though it names a Type of its own: Types erase before a Match runs, so it narrows nothing and accepts every value that reaches it.
 It can therefore only ever be written last.

+**Quick Fix — "Remove unreachable Case":** deletes the whole Handler, taking the line break and the indentation before it along.

 A Function-typed member erases the same way: a Signature is not a runtime question, so `case { fn: (_ n: Integer) -> Integer }` accepts every Record